 User experience: The UX matches the experience of the consumer web.

-Depth and breadth of content: topics covered can include career development and on-the-job learning at the point of need.
+Depth and breadth of content: topics can include career development and on-the-job learning.

-Seamless mobile, learning-on-the-go experience: Move from a mobile or desktop and have an equivalent experience, and also download content for viewing offline, then continue online.
+Seamless, mobile learning-on-the-go: Move from a mobile or desktop and have an equivalent experience; also – download content for viewing offline, then continue online.

 Sharable insights: rate and share favourite content.

-Content consumption and discovery: the content is presented in bite-sized chunks to encourage learners to consume more.
+Content consumption and discovery: bite-sized chunks of learning encourage learners to consume more.